haberdashPI/german_track/_research/plans.md

 ## current steps:

-- use bootstrapping to estimate coefficient uncertainty in the decoding model
 - add more lags to see if that changes anything
 - work through Mounya's proposed analysis
 - is it possible to train something across the conditions? (if not that makes a strong case that the features really are different)